PostMortem Genetic Testing FAQs

 - Example: If an inherited metabolic condition is suspected, then first-degree family members of the deceased individual could be advised to seek biochemical genetics evaluation.

 - Genetic counselors are available to speak with the family.

 - Genetic counselors can work with family members in a clinical setting to provide a risk assessment and help them navigate the available options for the saved DNA specimen.

 Genetic counselors have a unique set of skills which make them experts in guiding both patients and providers through the genetic testing process.
-To help you navigate the post-mortem genetic testing process you can contact a cardiovascular genetic counselor on this map or through using the Find A Genetic Counselor tool on the NSGC website and entering cardiology as the specialty.
+To help you navigate the post mortem genetic testing process you can find a cardiovascular genetic counselor on this map or contact either a cardiovascular or metabolic genetic counselor through using the Find A Genetic Counselor tool on the NSGC website and searching by the appropriate specialty.

 To learn more about the role of genetic counselors and the various fields of specialty please visit our healthcare provider's website.

 - Information for families about postmortem genetic testing

 - NAME Position Paper: Retaining Postmortem Samples for Genetic Testing

 - Barriers to postmortem genetic testing

 - Sudden Unexpected Death in childhood